 As for crypto savings accounts?
 Get ready for much larger yield numbers.

-Yields on cryptocurrencies range from about four percent to 12 percent or more.
+Yields on cryptocurrencies range from about one percent to twenty percent or more.
 Yes, you read that right.

 As you can see, these yields prove significantly higher than what you'll get with traditional savings accounts.

 Why such a substantial difference?
 Crypto banks can’t produce money supply, so they attract investors with high yields.

 As a result, supply and demand for cryptos determine interest rates.
 Because demand remains far higher than supply across a broad range of cryptocurrencies, expect to make more when lending digital coins via a savings account.

 Another significant factor you must get used to with crypto savings accounts is limited fund access.
 Traditional savings accounts let you freely withdraw funds up to six times per month without restrictions or penalties.
 But crypto savings accounts function differently.